This blog may contain affiliate links. Read our disclosure policy for more info.

 Thanks for reading!

-Cancun is a top tourist destination with tasty Mexican cuisine, stunning beaches, and fascinating cultural sites.
+Cancun is a top tourist destination with tasty Mexican cuisine, stunning beaches, fun activities like ATV tours, and fascinating cultural sites.
 I’ve been here many times and always felt safe when following the right precautions.

 So if it’s your first time visiting, or you’re worried about safety, I hope my blog has helped ease some of your concerns!
 Just remember, with some awareness and street smarts, you should be absolutely fine and have an amazing trip.
 And if you’re visiting other areas in the country, check out my other Mexico blogs for more travel tips and things to do!